prilcool/Gps-location-tracker-client/README.md

 ## App View
-Finally this is what the demo app looks like not this is just th synchronization client for the backend  :
+Finally this is the GPS tracker client view , In case if you wish to preview prior to instal.

 ![actual client](https://raw.githubusercontent.com/prilcool/Gps-location-tracker-client/master/GPS_Client.jpg)